brandonrobertz/chatgpt-document-extraction/README.md

 ## Setup

-This repo depends on a [forked][wrapper-fork] version of [ChatGPT-wrapper][wrapper-main], which is included as a submodule of this repo:
+This repo depends on [ChatGPT-wrapper][wrapper-main], which is included as a submodule of this repo.
+Clone this repo like:

 ```
 git clone --recurse-submodules https://github.com/brandonrobertz/chatgpt-document-extraction